adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 ### Jim O'Connor

 **Jim O'Connor** is the producer of Access Audio, a storytelling initiative of the Special Collections Research Center at Syracuse University Libraries, which launched a 12-part podcast series titled, "[The Land You're On: Acknowledging the Haudenosaunee](https://soundbeat.org/sound-beat-access-audio/the-land-youre-on-acknowledging-the-haudenosaunee/ "https://soundbeat.org/sound-beat-access-audio/the-land-youre-on-acknowledging-the-haudenosaunee/")."
 The podcast series features candid conversations with SU Haudenosaunee students, alumni, staff and community members.
 Its aim is to help listeners learn about the history and the people who were the first residents of the area.

+### Rev Alba Onofrio

+Rev Alba Onofrio (aka Reverend Sex) is a Southern Appalachian First-Gen Latinx Queer Evangelical Femme Resister who lives and loves in la Lucha with QTPOC folks as a Spiritual Healer and Bruja Troublemaker to subvert systems of domination, combat spiritual terrorism, reclaim the Divine and the erotic, and eradicate shame and fear wherever they are found.
+They hold a Masters of Divinity degree from Vanderbilt Divinity School, where their studies focused on the theologies of sex, embodiment of the Divine in the queer colonized body, and sexual ethics based in queer desire.
+Alba has also worked in the immigrants rights movement for over a decade, previously serving as the Executive Director of El Centro Hispano, the then-largest non-religiously affiliated grassroots community center in North Carolina.
+As the former spiritual strategist for Soulforce and co-founder of the Sexual Liberation Collective, Reverend Sex continues to work for Queer Liberation all over the place, but most fondly in the US South and in solidarity with the Global South.

 ### Naimi Pankaj Patel